OYB Retro Pannier -- Modified Vintage Swiss Army!

 Two Logo Patch Options!
 OYB panniers and bags now come by default with a leather logo patch riveted on.
 Note: the patch in most pics is light-colored, but after two weeks of sun it'll darken right up.
 Also, the patch can function as a blinky-light strap -- just clip your light onto it.
 But!
 I can install an embroidered patch instead, if you like, and if you add a note telling me to do so.
 So, you can either go classy or colorful!
 Any other requests, just let me hear it and I'll see what I can do.

 Optional Set-ups I also offer it as a shoulderbag with clip-on strap or as a saddlebag/handlebar bag (with 3 leather mounting straps), in addition to the pannier mode.
 See pics below.
 It's an extra $15 for the Strap or the saddle/bar mode.
 Pile on the options!!
 Mix'n'match.
+Or, just replace the default Pannier option with a Shoulderstrap -- just ask.
 Click the yellow "Add to Cart" button once for each option you want.
 (If you get all options, it'll be an OYB International Model Perfection 4-Way Lunchbox!)

-Shoulderstrap Option: ($15) I offer 2 lengths of shoulderstrap.
-The default strap is 1.5" wide, brown synthetic webbing, adjustable (to very long), with black metal clips on copper-riveted pivoting d-rings.
-If you are under 5'7" please let me know, as I have a better length strap -- it's dark green, 2".
+2 Shoulderstrap Options: ($15 ea.)
+I offer 2 lengths of shoulderstrap.
+The default strap is 1.5" wide, brown synthetic webbing, adjustable 35"-64" (very long), with black metal clips.
+If you are under 5'7", I have a better length strap -- it's dark green, 2", adjusts 29"-47."
 If you prefer the brown strap, that's fine, you'll just have excess doubled-up length under the slider.

 Saddlebag/Handlebar Option: ($15, with 3 leather straps)